-- Shorebirds that normally breed in the arctic. - Herons or egrets (colonially nesting species) observed away from a nesting colony (does not include Green Heron and bitterns). - Gulls frequenting dumps, plowed fields, lawns, etc., throughout the summer. - A Marsh Wren singing from a dry grassy field. - Highlight a species with big overlap between migrants and breeders. - Regionally rare individuals in an unsuitable habitat.
+- Shorebirds that normally breed in the arctic. - Herons or egrets (colonially nesting species) observed away from a nesting colony (does not include Green Heron and bitterns). - Gulls frequenting dumps, plowed fields, lawns, etc., throughout the summer. - A Marsh Wren singing from a dry grassy field. - Highlight a species with big overlap between migrants and breeders example here?
+Like Goldfinches?. - Regionally rare individuals in an unsuitable habitat.

 F - Flyover: Birds flying high overhead or in direct flight.
 This is a behavior code that doesn't indicate breeding, therefore it is in the 'Observed' category.
-Tree Swallows foraging for insects are not considered a flyover because they are not in direct flight.
+Tree Swallows and other species foraging for insects are not considered a flyover because they are not in direct flight.
 Please see the eBird help pages for more detail.